 Easiest to Clean Dual Flush Toilet

-What sets this TOTO toilet apart is the cleaning power.
-It utilizes Dynamax Tornado flush technology, which cleans the bowl by using 360-degree washing power to reach every inch of the surface.
+The cleaning power of this TOTO toilet is its standout attribute.
+It utilizes Dynamax Tornado flush technology, which cleans the bowl with a 360-degree system to ensure it reaches every inch of the surface.

-The elongated bowl is more comfortable for adults, and it reduces water resistance making the flush quieter.
+The elongated bowl makes this toilet more comfortable for adults.
+It also reduces water resistance, which means the flush will be quieter.

 What We Like